mecid/mecid.github.io/_posts/2021-04-28-building-custom-combine-operators-in-swift.md

 }
 ```

-Here we have another extension on *Publisher* type that adds an opportunity to finish the publisher without emitting the error.
-I usually use the *finishOnFail* operator in conjunction with the *merge* operator.
+Here we have another extension on *Publisher* type that adds an opportunity to finish the publisher without emitting an error.
+I usually use the *finishOnFail* operator in conjunction with the *Merge* publisher.
 For example, on every app launch, I start a network request to fetch the latest data, but at the same time, I fetch and display locally cached data.
 In this case, I don't worry if my network request fails or not because I have the data to show.

 ```swift
 func newsReducer(